Nicklg92/What-Makes-a-Satisfying-Life-Prediction-and-Interpretation-with-Machine-Learning-Algorithms/README.md

 # What Makes a Satisfying Life?
 Prediction and Interpretation with Machine-Learning Algorithms

 In the repository, there are all the scripts that I have written to get the results in the paper "What Makes a Satisfying Life?
 Prediction and Interpretation with Machine Learning Algorithms", the first chapter of my doctoral thesis.
+The scripts are written in Python and R.

 The paper was then written in collaboration with Andrew Clark, Conchita D'Ambrosio and Alexandre Tkatchenko.